icolf/NewFoodNutrientsFromAzreDevops/README.md

 ### NewFooNutrients Description

-To be able to demonstrate some __SOLID__ architecture principles in practice I incorporated into the solution a unit testing project which needs to mocks MVC controllers.
-To mocked this controllers I decoupled them from the context _(in this case from EF 6)_ by using the __Repository Pattern__ of Martin Fowler described in his book __Patterns of Enterprise Application and Architechture__.
+To be able to demonstrate some __SOLID__ architecture principles in practice I incorporated into the solution a unit testing project which needs to mock MVC controllers.
+To mocked this controllers I decoupled them from the context _(in this case from EF 6)_ by using the __Repository and Unit of Work  patterns__ of Martin Fowler described in his book __Patterns of Enterprise Application and Architechture__.

-So, I made a repository for each entity type _(i.e. Recipe, RecipeIngredient, etc.)_.
+First, I made a repository for each entity type _(i.e. Recipe, RecipeIngredient, etc.)_.
 These repositories would consists mainly of all query calls to the data base.
 Removing those queries and putting them into the repository left the controllers with less responsibilities __(Single Responsibility Principle)__ and a better separation of concerns, and at the same time let me reuse those queries since they can now be called from different methods/controllers.

+Then I need a class with references to all the repositories so we can call its SaveChanges method to persist all changes made to all entities in a transaction.
+I created for this UnitOfWork type.
+It consists of properties _(references)_ for each repository and a method named Complete which called the EntityFramework context SaveChanges method.

 #### Definitions And References
 > __Repository Pattern__